 Tracey Emin – Love or Loathe?

 Tracey Emin is known for her deeply personal works of art and how honest her work is.
 Her personality is thrust into all her work and she has been praised and criticised for this.
 When I look at her work I have mixed emotions.
 On one hand I like her brash confidence, her sense of retaliation against the art world.
 Art is a form of expression and therefore should be personal to the artist but subjective to the viewer.
 If someone has a problem or interprets it in the wrong way who cares?
 Art is supposed to catch your eye, question you and create a feeling deep inside you – a stir.
 Emin certainly does this.
 On the other hand her work can be too personal, almost unnecessary and it is this controversy that I will be discussing briefly before reviewing her new exhibition at Selfridges, Oxford Street.
+I once went to an exhibition of hers and found it vulgar.
+Images such as the indentations of Emin’s own urine in the snow came as a shock to my young eyes as I could not believe someone would think to do this as an adult and as a female.
+There was one piece of work that was of a cervical smear from Emin herself.
+I found this to be somewhat over the top.
+Once I realised what it was I found myself turning my nose up at it.
+Most of her work I found myself thinking why?
+Why would you let your life be so exposed and open for judgement?

 As I go through her work I see it is definitely a statement, a way to stand out from the crowd.
 She wanted to get her name known and her way of portraying herself in her art has got her noticed and her work is very recognisable.
 Art is getting more and more expressive and shocking as we enter the 21st Century.